Thypoch 28mm f1.4 Product Shot on the Leica M11

 Distortion

-Very good distortion control.
-You can see some waviness as a byproduct of all the lens elements and all the math working together to correct for distortion, and you would probably never notice this in the real world.
+Very good distortion control, just a slight barrel bulge in the center.
+To me, this feels a little more like waviness, a byproduct of all the lens elements and the math working together to correct distortion, and you would probably never notice it in the real world.
 This is all pretty standard for a nearly distortion-free lens.

 Thypoch 28mm f1.4 Distortion